 Discussion

-The effects of this study indicate that a nominal dosage of miglitol as a dietary admixture resulted in significant decreases in both glycemic and lipogenic enzyme parameters in the SHR/Ntul//-cp rat, a genetic rodent model of early onset obesity, insulin resistance, and T2DM.38 The animals were fed a nutritionally complete USDA-formulated moderate carbohydrate, sucrose-enriched diet, while a subgroup received the same diet regimen but containing an admixture of 0.015% generic miglitol, with both diets ad libitum.
+The results from this investigation indicate that a nominal dosage of miglitol as a dietary admixture resulted in significant decreases in both glycemic and lipogenic enzyme parameters in the SHR/Ntul//-cp rat, a genetic rodent model of early onset obesity, insulin resistance, and T2DM.38 The animals were fed a nutritionally complete USDA-formulated moderate carbohydrate, sucrose-enriched diet, while a subgroup received the same diet regimen but containing an admixture of 0.015% generic miglitol, with both diets ad libitum.
 The macronutrient distribution of the semisynthetic diet fed is similar to that which a large segment of the population consumes in much of industrialized society.
 Miglitol was associated with a modest decrease in daily and cumulative energy intake, and which decreases may have contributed to the improvements in glycemic and lipogenic enzyme activity noted.
 The effects of the miglitol dietary admixture were of similar magnitude to those reportd in other studies of α-glucosidase inhibition on dietary intakes reported elsewhere [22,39,40].
 The onset of glycosuria, indicative of T2DM typically occurs by 6 to 8 weeks of age in the obese phenotype of this strain, regardless of the dietary composition consumed, and progresses to severe levels of glycosuria by 10 weeks of age.
 Once glycosuria is observed, it typically remains present thereafter throughout the remainder of their lifespan